 That means I didn’t focus on other marketing efforts like guest posting, Quora or other stuff.
 Once I started to see some results from Pinterest and Tailwind, I started to scale back my time spent on Pinterest so I can focus on other projects.
 While my traffic still continues to grow, it’s not growing exponentially (i.e., doubling or tripling) each month.

 This really goes back to my #1 rule for productivity: it’s not about checking off 50 things on your to-do list, it’s about focusing on only one thing so you can reap all the rewards from it.

 Hope this Tailwind review covers all your questions and concerns about the app.

 Tailwind gives you 100 free pins to play with to test out the waters.
 The free trial does limit you access to some of the paid tools, like analytics.
 But it doesn’t hurt to try it first if you’re serious about Pinterest marketing.

+Now that you know how to use Tailwind for Pinterest.
 Ready to start getting insights and start seeing your Pinterest traffic grow exponentially?

 (This post contain affiliate links.
 This means if you buy through this link, I’ll get a small commission, but rest assured, it won’t cost you anything extra!
 Any and every product that I promote on this blog is something that I’ve purchased, tried, used, and have seen results from.
 You don’t have to use this link, but I do appreciate it if you do.
 If you found this post helpful, it allows me to continue to write more content for you in the future.)